Repositories

 }

-Query objects read from the same data source as the repositories.
-You can create as many query objects as you need without cluttering your repositories.
+Queries read from the same data source as the repositories.
+You can create as many query classes as you need without cluttering your repositories.

-The query objects do not have to be tied to a particular entity.
-Summary views, for example, often need complex queries that join data from different types of entities together.
+The queries don’t have to be tied to a particular entity.
+Summary views, for example, often need complex queries that join data from different types of entities.
 Putting queries like that in repositories can be difficult.
-Either you can’t find a single repository that feels like a good candidate, or you have multiple candidates to choose from.
-Creating a separate query object solves this problem.
+Either you can’t find a single repository that seems like a good candidate, or you have multiple candidates from which to choose.
+Creating a separate query class solves this problem.